 While researching this post I found a lot of women using cannabis to control their morning sickness.
 It had never occurred to me, but I can see why that would make sense.
 Hey, I don’t judge, especially someone who’d been vomiting non-stop for nine months.
 Just be mindful that there isn’t a ton of research on its effects yet.

 Zofran – This was (and is) a very popular drug used to curb morning sickness.
 It had been deemed safe for pregnancy by the FDA, however, new studies are now saying that odansetron (Zofran) may be a little iffy.
 Bring it up with your doctor if you are prescribed it.

 Finally, there are quite a number of women whose only cure for morning sickness is giving birth, so just know that you’re not alone if nothing is working.
-Shit, I know.
-Hopefully, karma will reward you with an easy going baby, kind teenager, and a winning powerball ticket.
+Crappy, I know.
+Hopefully, karma will reward you with an easy-going baby, a kind teenager, and a winning Powerball ticket.

 How about you?
 Have you found anything that works for morning sickness?